 Lots of mechanics

 Shooting and jumping in Mega Man was relatively simple.
 You just needed a couple of buttons.
 ReCore is more complicated, but its numerous systems add depth.
 Your main weapon is an automatic laser rifle.
 Every enemy has one of three color types (blue, red, or yellow).
 Your gun can also shoot ammo of each color (although you only start out with a neutral ammo type and have to earn the other colors).
 Enemies take more damage from shots of the same color and resist the others, so you’ll often have to switch your weapon type in the middle of the fight.

 Your robot friends also help during battles.
 They fight on their own, but you can also press a button to have them do a stronger attack that’s available off a cooldown.
 On top of your regular shots, you can also fire a charged shot from your gun.
 This can stagger enemies if they’re in the middle of certain animations.

 The most interesting system involves extracting enemy cores.
-You need them to upgrade your robots, so you’ll want to get as many as possible.
+You need them to upgrade your robots.
 You can only extract an enemy core when they’re at low health.
 Then, you begin a tug-of-war battle reminiscent of something you’d see in a fishing game.
 You want to pull back on your analog stick to rope the core in, but you’ll sever the connection if you tug for too long while your extraction cable is red.